Some children come bounding into school ready to learn. Others are less eager and do just enough to get by.

 Maybe you have a child who’s a consistent high achiever.
 But most children go through different phases.
-The chances are that now you’ll see something of your child in one of these descriptions:
+Do you see something of your child in one of these descriptions?

 Conscientious and high-achieving?
 Smart but distracted?
 Sensitive and perfectionist?
 Quiet and compliant?
 Lost somewhere in the middle?
 Able but uninspired?
 Convinced they’re not ‘academic’?
 Coasting and under-achieving?
 Struggling and discouraged?
 Disinterested and demotivated?

 Small classes have most value at primary school stage